Skip to main content

 4. Confirm deletion

-Deletion is permanent and cannot be undone.
-The key will immediately stop working.
+Deletion is permanent and irreversible.
+The key immediately stops working.

 Key Statuses